Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 April 2026 23.50.04 UTC
+- WIB: Jumat, 24 April 2026 01.13.39 UTC
-- WITA: Jumat, 24 April 2026 00.50.04 UTC
+- WITA: Jumat, 24 April 2026 02.13.39 UTC
-- WIT: Jumat, 24 April 2026 01.50.04 UTC
+- WIT: Jumat, 24 April 2026 03.13.39 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: motivational
+Kategori: success